Gaussian random permutation and the boson point process: Introduction

-The representation \eqref{finite-box} and the results \cite{Suto1}, \cite{Suto2} by S\"ut\H{o} generated further interest in spatial random permutations, and in particular in the problems of constructing infinite volume measures and describing the cycle sizes of typical infinite volume permutations.
-An early result due to Fichtner~\cite{Fichtner} in 1991, and more recently works by Gandolfo, Ruiz and Ueltschi~\cite{GRU}, Betz and Ueltschi~\cite{UB}, Betz~\cite{B}, Biskup and Ritchammer~\cite{B-R} and Armend\'ariz, Ferrari, Groisman and Leonardi~\cite{AFGL}, consider these issues when the set of points is fixed as either the regular lattice or a realization of a locally finite point process.
-It is expected that for dimensions $d\ge 3$ there is a critical temperature below which, almost surely on the realization of the point process, a typical infinite volume permutation will contain infinite cycles.
-This is a challenging problem, at present all rigorous results pertain to the high temperature regime.
-In this article, on the other hand, we study the annealed model where configurations of points and permutations of these points are jointly sampled.
+There are several results concerning the marginal distribution of the permutations.
 Benfatto, Cassandro, Merola and Presutti~\cite{MR2125575} proved that in the thermodynamic limit of the supercritical case, the maximal cycle-size rescales with the volume.
 Betz and Ueltschi~\cite{BU-PD} prove a phase transition for a family of annealed models that includes the one described by \eqref{finite-box}.
 Precisely, they prove that above a critical density that equals $\rho_c$ for the model considered here, a typical permutation in a box of volume $N/\rho$ contains macroscopic cycles, and the sequence of their rescaled lengths, when sorted in decreasing order, converges to a Poisson-Dirichlet distribution.
-These results were recently extended to a different class of models by Elboim and Peled~\cite{Elboim2019}.
+These results were recently extended to a different class of models by Bogachev and Zeindler \cite{zbMATH06410137} and Elboim and Peled~\cite{Elboim2019}.

+Our results refer to the annealed model, where configurations of points and permutations of these points are jointly sampled.
+Spatial permutations over fixed sets of points have also been studied.
+An early result due to Fichtner~\cite{Fichtner} in 1991, and more recently works by Gandolfo, Ruiz and Ueltschi~\cite{GRU}, Betz and Ueltschi~\cite{UB}, Betz~\cite{B}, Biskup and Richthammer~\cite{B-R} and Armend\'ariz, Ferrari, Groisman and Leonardi~\cite{AFGL}, consider these issues when the set of points is fixed as either the regular lattice or a realization of a locally finite point process.
+It is expected that for dimensions $d\ge 3$ there is a critical temperature below which, almost surely on the realization of the point process, a typical infinite volume permutation will contain infinite cycles.
+This is a challenging problem, at present all rigorous results pertain to the high temperature regime.